The Law on Christmas during a Pandemic Edition, Year 2 (Updated November 2021)

 We hope you will enjoy and find this article relevant.

-Old Laws About Christmas in the Philippines
+Old Laws on Christmas in the Philippines

 But just so you are aware, during the Japanese occupation of the Philippines, there is an Executive Order issued by the President, under the authority conferred by “the Commander-in-Chief of the Imperial Japanese Forces in the Philippines…” to observe Christmas Day, which is the 25th day of December, as a national holiday.